EPFL-LGG/C-tubes/README.md

 ## Running the Code

-With the conda environment activated, you can run a Jupyter notebook by starting a Jupyter Lab server in the repository root folder
+With the conda environment activated, you can run a Jupyter notebook by starting a Jupyter Lab server in the repository root folder:

 ```bash
 jupyter lab